Rajjyoti/A_star-pathfinder/README.md

 # A-pathfinder

-A shortest path finding visualization using pygame module and implementing the A8 pathfinding algorithm.
+A shortest path finding visualization using pygame module and implementing the A* pathfinding algorithm.